At Oak Hollow Livestock, we raise Fullblood (100%) Boer goats. All of our Boers are registered with the American Boer Goat Association.

 In choosing our foundation stock over the past two decades, we searched for breeding programs that emphasized heavy muscling, length and depth of body, strong top line and legs, correct bite and teat structure, and excellent maternal ability.

-We are continually evaluating our animals to ensure that our does are hardy and self-sufficient, performing well on pasture and browse during the growing season.
+We are continually evaluating our animals to ensure that our does are hardy and self-sufficient, performing well on pasture and browse during the grazing season.
 We expect our does to birth and raise fast growing kids without intervention.
 We also only retain our very best doe kids for breeding to ensure that every crop of kids is an improvement to our program.

 The backbone of our herd is our does.
 We have worked very hard to develop a group of does who produce outstanding kids with excellent growth rates.
 Our does are structurally correct with excellent maternal characteristics, producing hardy, fast growing kids with minimal assistance.
 We cull does who have difficult deliveries, are not attentive mothers, and any who don't produce enough milk for their kids.